-Several communities along the Mouse River - Burlington, Sawyer, Velva, the unincorporated subdivisions in Ward and Renville counties, and the rural reaches of the valley - do not have the ability to raise funding sufficient to cover the local share of the flood control project.
+Several communities along the Mouse River -Burlington, Sawyer, Velva, the unincorporated subdivisions in Ward and Renville counties, and the rural reaches of the valley - do not have the ability to raise funding sufficient to cover the local share of the flood control project.
 Because of its commitment to the region's success, the City of Minot has agreed to be the primary source of local funding for the project.
-Sales tax is the most likely source, with a 0.7% sales tax currently being levied by the City of Minot for flood control.
+Sales tax is the most likely source, with a 0.5% sales tax currently being levied by the City of Minot for flood control.
+Even with the local share reduced to 25% of the total cost, the existing tax would need to be levied for approximately 50 years to pay for the local share of the project.
+Bonding for this period of time is not possible.